Significance of Bio-Based Spray Foam Insulation

 Most forestry and agricultural operations have a waste stream.
 This could be sawdust and slabs or corn cobs and rice hulls.
 The major cost to use these materials is shipping.
 This can be controlled if a bio-based spray foam company were to locate in a rural area near an active forestry and/or agricultural sector(s).

 In addition to rural economic development related to the feedstock, there is also economic development potential related to the product – spray foam insulation.
 The insulation market in North America was an $11 billion dollar market in 2012 and growing each year.
 Spray foam comprises 9 percent of that market is the fasting growing segment of the market, estimated at an annual growth rate of almost 5 percent.
 There is a rapidly growing “green” market for numerous goods and services.
 This is particularly evident in the housing market as consumers are increasingly demanding that lumber that is used for new home construction be harvested from a certified managed forest (Green Home 2014).
 Consumers are demanding green products for their housing, transportation, energy, food and cosmetics.
-The common belief years ago, as Todd Shupe remembers, was that people would not pay extra for green products and while they may remain true to some extent, there is a growing market that is keenly interested in green products.
+The common belief years ago was that people would not pay extra for green products and while they may remain true to some extent, there is a growing market that is keenly interested in green products.
 These markets are particularly evident in more affluent, urban areas.